There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 If you want to remove much of the stress, cook your meals before you go on your camping trip.
 This can save you a lot of worry, especially if your food contains meat.

-Food and drinks should then either be frozen or chilled before leaving as this will keep the cooler cold for much longer.
+Food and drinks should then either be frozen or chilled before leaving as this will keep the cooler cool for much longer.
+And to save some time you can always pick up some already frozen food from your local grocery store or gas station.

-Make sure to pack all your food in sealable bags.
+You’ll want to pack all your food in freezer bags.
 You wouldn’t want the food to defrost and contaminate everything else in the cooler.
 Extra care should be taken in sealing raw meat as any contamination can be dangerous.

 It’s important to use the right type of ice for camping.

-It’s perfectly fine to use a bag of cubed ice that you’ve picked up at the store for chilling your cooler before you leave.
+It’s perfectly fine to use a bag of loose ice cubes that you’ve picked up at the store for chilling your cooler before you leave.

-But this type of ice is far from ideal for keeping your food cold once you leave.
-The small cubes mean that plenty of air gets in and they quickly melt.
+But this type of ice is far from ideal for keeping food cold once you leave.
+The small cubes mean that plenty of air gets in and the ice will melt quickly.
 On top of this, a torn bag or loose ice can mean water gets everywhere.

 A thermal ice pack is ideal for this and can be frozen and reused as much as possible.
 The fact that the ice is packed also helps keep food from getting wet in the cooler.
 Of course, non-toxic packs should be used just in case of spills.

-Want to make your own?
-Just throw some cold water in freezer bags, add a bit of salt to speed up the process, squeeze out all the air and stick the bags in the freezer.
+Want to make your own ice blocks?
+Just throw some cold water in a freezer bag and add a bit of salt.
+When the water mixes with the salt it reduces the melting point of water and speeds up the process.
+Finally, squeeze out all the air and stick the bag in the freezer.
+Some people have also had success in adding a bit of dish soap to the mix which can make the ice packs more flexible.

 Should I use dry ice?

 Dry ice is made from carbon dioxide rather than water and it is very, very cold.
-We don’t recommend you use dry ice as standard because special care needs to be taken with it.
+Some campers like to use dry ice packs to keep their cooler ultra cold.
+However, we don’t recommend you use dry ice packs as standard because special care needs to be taken with them.

 If you do choose to use it, make sure to wear insulated gloves (yes, it is THAT cold!).